So Natural (song): Critical reception

-Upon the release, Larry Flick from Billboard complimented the song as "quite nice".
+Upon the release, Larry Flick from Billboard magazine complimented the song as "quite nice".
 In his weekly UK chart commentary, James Masterton stated, "It's her tenth Top 20 hit in all and a natural Top Tenner for next week I would say."
 Pan-European magazine Music & Media wrote that "what Marvin requested, Lisa delivers.
 She seduces the lyrics in an almost underplayed way, only to see the slow rhythm teasingly broken by a vintage Barry White bridge."
 In a separate review, they also described it as "sophisticated" and "sensual".
-Alan Jones from Music Week gave it four out of five, praising it as "another slow sophisticated track [that] provides a warm showcase for the exceptional Stansfield voice".
+Alan Jones from Music Week gave it a score of four out of five, praising it as "another slow sophisticated track [that] provides a warm showcase for the exceptional Stansfield voice".
 R.S.
 Murthi from New Straits Times felt that the singer-songwriter "acquits herself with style and grace" on tunes like "So Natural".

 Retrospective response

-Retrospectively, Quentin Harrison from Albumism stated that the song "emphasizes Stansfield’s rich, honeyed tone; the plush arrangement recalls the pinnacle of early-to-mid ‘70s soul."
+Retrospectively, Quentin Harrison from Albumism stated that the song "emphasizes Stansfield's rich, honeyed tone; the plush arrangement recalls the pinnacle of early-to-mid '70s soul."
 In a 2015 review, Pop Rescue noted that "her breathy, soulful vocals, usher in this gentle ballad", and declared it as "a perfect showcase of her rich vocals".